anima-wg/brski-cloud/anima-brski-cloud.md

 There is a case where the pinned-domain-cert is the identical End-Entity (EE) Certificate as the EST server.
 It also explicitly includes the case where the EST server has a self-signed EE Certificate, but it may also be an EE certificate that is part of a larger PKI.
-If the certificate is not a self-signed or EE certificate, then the Pledge SHOULD apply {{RFC6125}} DNS-ID verification on the certificate against the domain provided in the est-domain attribute.
+If the certificate is not a self-signed or EE certificate, then the pledge SHOULD apply {{RFC6125}} DNS-ID verification on the certificate against the domain provided in the est-domain attribute.
 If the est-domain was provided by with an IP address literal, then it is unlikely that it can be verified, and in that case, it is expected that either a self-signed certificate or an EE certificate will be pinned by the voucher.

-The Pledge also has the details it needs to be able to create the CSR request to send to the RA based on the details provided in the voucher.
+The pledge also has the details it needs to be able to create the CSR request to send to the RA based on the details provided in the voucher.

 In steps 5.a and 5.b, the pledge may optionally notify the Cloud Registrar/MASA of the success or failure of its attempt to establish a secure TLS channel with the EST server.

-The Pledge then follows that, in step 6, with an EST Enroll request with the CSR and obtains the requested certificate.
+The pledge then follows that, in step 6, with an EST Enroll request with the CSR and obtains the requested certificate.
-The Pledge must verify that the issued certificate in step 7 has the expected identifier obtained from the Cloud Registrar/MASA in step 3.
+The pledge must verify that the issued certificate in step 7 has the expected identifier obtained from the Cloud Registrar/MASA in step 3.

 # YANG extension for Voucher based redirect {#redirected}